You should have

 There are 2 configuration files for a postgres server

-and the same for the postgresql.conf file with show config_file;
+Find the location of the postgresql.conf file with show config_file; in a PSQL session

 General server configuration